jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 This diagram creates three concepts to know when dealing with LVM:

-* Physical Volume (PV) - A physical volume is typically a hard disk, though it may well just be a device that 'looks' like a hard disk (eg. a software raid device)[^132].
+* Physical Volume (PV) - A physical volume is typically a hard disk, though it may well just be a device that 'looks' like a hard disk (eg. a software raid device)[^132]
 * Volume Group (VG) - The Volume Group is the highest level abstraction used within the LVM.
-It gathers together a collection of Logical Volumes and Physical Volumes into one administrative unit[^131].
+It gathers together a collection of Logical Volumes and Physical Volumes into one administrative unit[^131]
 * Logical Volume (LV) -  The equivalent of a disk partition in a non-LVM system.
-The LV is visible as a standard block device; as such the LV can contain a file system (eg. /home)[^133].
+The LV is visible as a standard block device; as such the LV can contain a file system (eg. /home)[^133]
   * Physical Extent (PE) - This is the unit of storage (blocks) that a PV is split into
-  * Logical Extent (LE) - This matches the PE and is used when multiple PVs are added to an LG, to make the *logical disk*.
+  * Logical Extent (LE) - This matches the PE and is used when multiple PVs are added to an LG, to make the *logical disk*
-    * The LVM counts how many extents are possible and makes this its *disk* so to speak.
+    * The LVM counts how many extents are possible and makes this its *disk* so to speak

 ### Physical Volumes